kurttheviking/orchard-js/README.md

 Originally, this project was named "redcache" -- a nice contrast to our in-memory caching layer [bluecache](https://github.com/agilemd/bluecache).
 Unfortunately, that project name was already claimed on npm (by another redis-related project, unsurprisingly) so instead we turned our attention to things that are red.

 "rubycache" confuses languages and "bloodcache" sounds like a bad sequel to a [SAW](http://www.imdb.com/title/tt0387564) movie or a decent prequel to a [Blade](http://www.imdb.com/title/tt0120611/) movie.
-In any case, we eventually found apples which conveniently grow in an orchard.
+In any case, we eventually settled on apples which conveniently grow in an orchard.
 And there you have it: Orchard, a place to grow, prune, and pick data -- fresh from the source.